Gargi25-developer/SPP/README.md

 # SPP
 In this project we have implemented a stock price prediction using streamlit web application.
 Our Objective is to analyze the stock market price in programming languages like Python using ML different algorithms and find the algorithm with the highest prediction rate and how a company can use that prediction to increase their sales and to make their market strategies.
-# Stock-Price-Prediction
- In this project we have implemented a stock price prediction using streamlit web application.
-Our Objective is to analyze the stock market price in programming languages like Python using ML different algorithms and find the algorithm with the highest prediction rate and how a company can use that prediction to increase their sales and to make their market strategies.

 <h1> <b> STREAMLIT STOCK PREDICT APP  </h1>
 Stock prediction app using Streamlit and Facebook prophet